-The Q5 continues to share a basic platform with the A4 sedan and A5 coupe/convertible.
+The Q5 continues to share a basic platform with the A5 coupe/convertible.
 Like those models, it features relatively sporty handling along with a comfortable ride, though the platform's driving dynamics are dulled somewhat by the Q5's higher height and larger size.
 On the other hand, the Q5 does provide an elevated view of the road ahead along with plenty of cargo space: 29.1 cubic feet with the rear seats up and 57.3 with them folded.

 Despite being a car-based crossover, Audi says the Q5 still acquits itself well off-road.
 Its climbing capability of 31 degrees of incline is respectable, while its overhang angle is 25 degrees thanks to a short front overhang.
 The ramp breakover angle, determined by the wheelbase, is 17.5 degrees.
 Ground clearance is a healthy 7.87 inches, with a fording depth of up to 19.69 inches when driving through water.
 Despite all that, the Q5 should not be mistaken as a hard-core off-road vehicle.

 The Q5's cabin is tastefully trimmed in high-quality materials and can be outfitted with the most recent version of Audi's MMI infotainment system.
 Also available is Audi Connect, which brings in-car internet connectivity and industry-first Google Earth integration - complete with panoramic views and high-resolution 3D satellite and aerial imagery.

 The Q5 can be had with three different powertrains, each of which shift through an eight-speed automatic transmission that sends power to all four wheels via Audi's Quattro all-wheel-drive system.

 The entry-level engine is a turbocharged 2.0-liter four-cylinder that makes 220 horsepower and 258 lb-ft of torque while returning 20 mpg in the city and 28 mpg on the highway.